Globalshift Limited - copyright © 2009 to 2019; All rights reserved.

 The main island of Tutuilla and the 3-island Manu’a group are volcanic while Swains island and Rose Atoll are coral reefs, all within oceanic crust of the Pacific tectonic plate.

-In any case the geology precludes oil and gas and Globalshift regards American Samoa to have no potential onshore and offshore.
+In any case the geology precludes oil and gas and Globalshift regards American Samoa to have no oil and gas potential onshore and offshore.